mitul3737/Supreme-QCNN/README.md

 Encoding refers to the process of mapping classical data (numbers, vectors, images, etc.) into quantum states that can be processed by a quantum computer.
 Since quantum algorithms operate on qubits, classical information must first be converted into a quantum-readable format.
 This step is crucial for quantum machine learning (QML), optimization, and simulation tasks.
-There are encoding techniques lie Basis Encoding, Amplitude Encoding, Angle Encoding, Qubit Encoding, Hamiltonian Encoding etc.
+There are encoding techniques like Basis Encoding, Amplitude Encoding, Angle Encoding, Qubit Encoding, Hamiltonian Encoding etc.

 Here, we have used Angular Hybrid Encoding and Amplitude Hybrid Encoding.